Press Play Button Below, Synchronize Reading & Listening "Habits Podcast" *An Audio Blog*

 The effects of alcoholism on modern society are vast and deeply rooted in our history.
-From the earliest times to present day, the consumption of alcoholic beverages has been alternately steeped in tradition and made commonplace.
+From the earliest times to the present day, the consumption of alcoholic beverages has been alternately steeped in tradition and made commonplace.
 And because nearly anyone who drinks to excess on a regular basis will likely become a full-blown alcoholic in time, mankind has long struggled with the social problems caused by alcoholism.
 This is especially true today, where highly targeted alcohol advertising invades life at practically every level, contributing to the idea that alcohol is inseparable from the celebrations and tragedies we experience as human beings.

 Alcoholism and Domestic Violence

-There are strong correlations between alcoholism and domestic violence â€” especially violence against women.
+There are strong correlations between alcoholism and domestic violence â€" especially violence against women.
 However, there is a great deal of doubt that the use of alcohol actually makes a person violent.
-Instead, most people who commit acts of domestic violence are habitually drunk, so there can be little separation between what behaviors are caused by drinking and what behaviors are inherent in the person.
+Instead, most people who commit acts of domestic violence are habitually drunk, so there can be little separation between what behaviours are caused by drinking and what behaviours are inherent in the person.
 Nevertheless, the majority of victims of domestic violence indicate that the excessive use of alcohol was at the very least a contributing factor in the commission of violent acts.

-Alcohol related accidents are a leading cause of death among teens and young adults.
+Alcohol-related accidents are a leading cause of death among teens and young adults.
 According to the National Highway Traffic Safety Administration, nearly 11,000 people died in alcohol-related automobile accidents in the US in the year 2009 alone.
 In fact, the NHTSA concluded that:

-“Car crashes are the leading cause of death for teens and one out of three of those [are] alcohol related.”
+"Car crashes are the leading cause of death for teens and one out of three of those [are] alcohol-related."